r3dhyka/qudev/docs/instruments/pld.md

 5. Make sure the deposition shutter is in the closed position (**60°**). :warning:
 6. Remove the CF flange slowly, maintaining its horizontal position during removal to avoid collision with the chamber wall. :warning:**HEAVY**:warning:
 7. Put the substrate stage on the styrofoam holder facing the substrate UP.

-8. Put alumunium foil cover on the open CF port.
-9. **CLOSE** the N₂ gas cylinder.
+#### Closing the chamber port and put the chamber in vacuumed condition
+1. Put the plain CF flange to the chamber port replacing the substrate stage and screw the flange tight
+2. Open the main chamber valve.
+3. Vacuum the chamber again down to ~**10<sup>-5</sup> Torr**. > See the [Starting the PLD Chamber Evacuation Routine](#Starting-the-PLD-Chamber-Evacuation-Routine) section.
+4. Close the main chamber valve.
+5. Stop the TMP. > See the [Stop the TMP](#Stop-the-TMP) section.

 #### Shutting down the PLD machine
 1. Turn **OFF** the motor controller.
 2. Turn **OFF** the heater controller (**Heater** and **Power** button).
 3. Shutdown the PC.
 4. Turn **OFF** the Main Power of the system **CB2** and **CB1**.
+5. **CLOSE** the N₂ (and any other gas used during deposition) cylinder.

 <p>&nbsp;</p>